Personal injury questions — plain answers

 The first offer is not a final position.

-The factors relevant to the timing of acceptance include whether the medical report accurately reflected the injuries, whether all financial losses were included, and whether symptoms have stabilised.
+Whether the first offer is appropriate depends on whether the medical report accurately reflected the injuries, whether all financial losses are included, and whether symptoms have fully resolved.

-This back-and-forth is normal and can take two to four rounds before settlement is reached.
+The compensator then responds — typically within a few weeks.
+This process can run to two or four rounds before settlement is reached.
 If no agreement is reached, the matter can proceed to the Small Claims Court.

 What can I claim for?